 The exposed MET aesthetic also meant that all steel connections between the load-bearing beams and columns had to be hidden.
 Aurecon worked out a detail that could easily be built by the contractor and would ensure the steel connections were embedded within the timber.
 Embedding the steel connections within the timber also helps fire design by keeping the critical load-bearing members protected by a ‘sacrificial’ layer.

-Construction of the ABS is expected to be completed in 2021.
-The building will feature 25 smart classrooms equipped with the latest technologies to support NTU’s flipped classroom pedagogy.
+Expected to be completed in 2022, the building will feature 25 smart classrooms equipped with the latest technologies to support NTU’s flipped classroom pedagogy.